 Beyond functionality, the look and feel of your charger can be important.
 Do you prefer a minimalist design, a sleek metallic finish, or something more unique?
 Some chargers, like the Mophie 15W Wireless Charging Pad, offer stylish designs with soft-touch materials that blend well into any home or office.

-Included Accessories: Don’t Forget the Power Brick!
+Included Accessories: the Power Brick!

 Many wireless chargers come with only a USB cable, requiring you to supply the power adapter.
 Always check if a compatible power adapter is included, especially if you want to achieve the charger’s maximum speeds.
 This can save you an extra purchase.